The-Bevilacqua-Lab/dual-donating-amines/README.md

       argument depending on how many cores are available.
 If you reduce this value, you may have to increase the walltime specified on the fifth line.
 If you are dealing with a different job manager, you will need to modify the run.sh script and how it is submitted to the queue.
-   2. Enter `snakemake --sdm conda --cores 4` into your terminal.
+   2. Enter `snakemake --rerun-triggers mtime --sdm conda --cores 4` into your terminal.
 You can change the --cores argument depending on how many cores you have available.
 I have not run the entire workflow in this way.
-Doing so with just a few cores may take a long time to complete, possibly weeks.
+Doing so with just a few cores may take a long time to finish.
 8. After the run completes, the data will be available in the newly created results folder.

 ## PDB Entry Versions